dbt-labs/docs.getdbt.com/website/docs/guides/migration/sl-migration.md

 1. Run the [dbt-audit](https://github.com/dbt-labs/dbt-audit-helper) helper on both models to compare the metric values.

-### Step 3: **Setup the Semantic Layer in a new environment**
+## Step 3: **Setup the Semantic Layer in a new environment**

 This step is only relevant to users who want the legacy and new semantic layer to run in parallel for a short time.
 This will let you recreate content in downstream tools like Hex and Mode with minimal downtime.
 If you do not need to recreate assets in these tools skip to step 5.

-1. Create a new deployment environment in dbt cloud and set the dbt version to 1.6.
+1. Create a new deployment environment in dbt Cloud and set the dbt version to 1.6.
 2. Choose `Only run on a custom branch` and point to the branch that has the updated metric definition
 3. Set the deployment schema to a temporary migration schema i.e `tmp_sl_migration`.
 Optional, you can create a new database for the migration.
-4. Create a job to parse your project i.e `dbt parse` and run it.
-Make sure this job succeeds,  There needs to be a successful job in your environment in order to setup the semantic layer
+4. Create a job to parse your project, such as `dbt parse`, and run it.
+Make sure this job succeeds,  There needs to be a successful job in your environment in order to set up the semantic layer
 5. In Account Settings > Projects > Project details click `Configure the Semantic Layer`.
 Under  **Environment**select the deployment environment you created in the previous step.
 Save your configuration.
 6. In the Project details page, click `Generate service token` and grant it `Semantic Layer Only` and `Metadata Only` permissions.
 Save this token securely - you will need it to connect to the semantic layer.